tizhproger/spamfilter/README.md

 <br/>

 **Time** - shows how long it took a model to predict a batch of messages.
+Which is the whole test array.\

+`Why not just a few messages?`
+- Because in this way we can see, how (probably) the model will handle a big amount of data at once.
+For example if we need to procees messages in chat in a pack.
+And also, if you will test models on a 2-3 messages, time differences can be small to show anything.

 <details>
   <summary>English Datasets</summary>